ctuning/ck-docker/README.md

 Starting CK web service on 172.17.0.2:3344 (configured for access at 123.456.0.78:9999) ...
 ```

+Note, that WFE_HOST and WFE_PORT is what CK web front end (dashboard)
+will use when preparing links in html pages.

 ### Create your own CK-based Docker image

 Select the most close Docker image in CK and copy it to a new CK entry: